 The Need

 Onsite wastewater treatment systems (OWTS) serve approximately 25% of households in the United States, corresponding to over 25 million households (Amador and Loomis, 2018), and are the technology of choice in rural and suburban areas where population density and cost preclude the use of centralized sewer collection and treatment systems.
 In unsewered watersheds they are the sole means of wastewater treatment, even for non-residential wastewater applications.
-Onsite wastewater treatment systems are an integral part of the water infrastructure throughout the country, and are expected to protect ground and surface waters from inputs of carbon, nutrients, pathogens, and pharmaceutical and personal care compounds.
+Onsite wastewater treatment systems are an integral part of the water infrastructure throughout the country and are expected to protect ground and surface waters from inputs of carbon, nutrients, pathogens, and pharmaceutical and personal care compounds.
 These systems are expected to function under a wide range of environmental conditions with little intervention.
 Properly-functioning OWTS help protect public health without which ground and surface waters used as drinking water supplies would become contaminated with pathogens, nutrients and other compounds, making them unsuitable for human consumption (Ahmed et al., 2005; O’Reilly et al., 2007; Borchardt et al., 2011; Wallender et al., 2014).

 To design OWTS that function effectively under a wide variety of conditions, and meet our performance expectations, we must have a thorough understanding of the processes on which these systems rely to treat wastewater.
 This is particularly challenging for OWTS, which rely on complex interactions of hydraulic, hydrologic, physical, chemical and biological processes to treat wastewater.
 Despite their ubiquity and importance as part of the nation’s water infrastructure, our understanding of these processes at work in OWTS lags behind that for centralized sewage treatment systems.